Foto-Dino/foto-dino-demo/README.md

 - GNU/Linux operating systems, Linux CLI tools, Bash scripting.
 - Python, specifically Django

-A starting budget of 200$/monthly for only 20h a week, with a raise option, and a long term partnership (at least 12months) sounds good?

 you see yourself being part of a modern, fast growing german start up and you have at least 20h/week to get tasks done?
 .